openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/communication.md

 E-learning platforms with the respective modules can inform on waste treatment, disposal and recycling.
 Thereby, crucial information and education are exchanged overcoming geographical and communication barriers.
 By including information on technologies and equipment practitioners can be provided with new information for further training ([O’Callaghan et al. 2011](http://archive.sciendo.com/STU/stu.2011.19.issue-1/v10228-011-0022-z/v10228-011-0022-z.pdf)).

-## Relevance Within the Project Cycle
+## Relevance within the Project Cycle
 ------

 Digital communication and collaboration tools can be very helpful throughout all phases of the project cycle.
 E-learning can be very powerful particularly during preparation and implementation.